 Don't expect to find bread like this at your supermarket.
 Don't balk at the price; if this is your daily loaf you won't need to be purchasing half the supplements in your pill box; it's a veritable medicine chest.

-Electric flour mill is very cost effective if you use it regularly; it takes only six minutes to mill the grain and prepare the dough.
+Electric flour mill is very cost effective if you use it regularly; it takes only six minutes to mill the grain and prepare the dough for your bread machine.
 Otherwise, it'll just be another white elephant in your kitchen.

 Most of us are put off by thoughts of all the time and effort that goes into kneading the dough, beating it down and generally taking up the whole morning; and the electricity to heat the oven.